chr7stos/chr7stos.github.io/_pages/outreach.md

 ## Writeups

 __The Graph Substack__

-I regularly write in my substack, thegraph.substack.com
+_I regularly write in my substack, [The Graph](thegraph.substack.com)_

 __Book (2 chapters)__

-The inteconnection between AI and social research
+_Book to be published in 2024, on the inteconnection between AI and social research.
+My contributions are on prompting techniques and on AI "agents" in quantitative social research_

 ## Talks and Workshops

-### Upcoming

-Book contribution (2 chapters)

 ### Past